Skip to Content

 Address: 1515 P Ave, Madrid, IA 50156, United States

-Ledges State Park is one of the most popular state parks in Iowa for camping enthusiasts.
+Ledges State Park is one of Iowa’s most popular state parks for camping enthusiasts.
 The park contains a sandstone gorge carved by Pea’s Creek, a tributary of the Des Moines River.
 The gorge is 100 feet (30 m) deep in places, with concretions jutting from the cliffs.

-The park also offers a wide variety of recreational activities such as fishing, swimming, boating (non-motorized), and picnicking.
-Dogs are allowed in the park but must be kept on a leash at all times.
+The park also offers various recreational activities such as fishing, swimming, boating (non-motorized), and picnicking.
+Dogs are allowed in the park but must always be on a leash.

 Hiking trails in Ledges State Park offer visitors a variety of experiences, from short, easy walks to more challenging hikes that will take you deep into the gorge.
-There is also a nature interpretive trail that offers information about the park’s history and ecology.
+A nature interpretive trail also offers information about the park’s history and ecology.

 If you’re looking for a place to camp, Ledges State Park offers both primitive camping (tent camping) and modern camping (RV hookups).

 Primitive camping is available in the park’s backcountry areas, and reservations are required.
-Modern camping is available at the Ledges Campground, which has 110 sites with electrical hookups.
+Modern camping is available at the Ledges Campground, with 110 sites with electrical hookups.

 3. Pikes Peak State Park